maybebyte/anthesis/how-to-find-the-best-software-for-you.md

 - Who are the target users and what do they require?
 Consider their accessibility requirements and whether the program fulfills those.
-User interface (UI) and user experience (UX) considerations most likely fall under this category as well.
+User Interface (UI) and User Experience (UX) considerations most likely fall under this category as well.

 - What capabilities do you need?
 Let's say you have a list of web pages